-This article is about my sister Shelly, the eldest of six siblings in our family and my first teacher.
+This article is about Dr Shelly Wismath, AKA my big sister, the eldest of six siblings in our family, and my first teacher.
 Mom and Dad would be very proud of you!

 University of Lethbridge professor Dr. Shelly Wismath can count herself among the best university teachers in Canada.
 She is one of 10 university teachers to receive the 3M National Teaching Fellowship, an award that recognizes exceptional teachers in post-secondary education.